Distributed propulsion: History

-The English Electric P.10 was to use both turbojets and ramjets installed in the wing.

 Multi-engine installations have been a feature of aeroplanes since the introduction of the Sikorsky Ilya Muromets shortly before World War One.
 However most do not significantly modify the airflow over the wings and are not always treated as distributed propulsion.

-In 1963 the Hunting H.126 research aircraft was built to investigate the direct use of a jet flap for propulsion, while the ShinMaywa US-2 flying boat of 2003 used blown flaps to improve short takeoff and landing (STOL) performance and subsequently entered production.
+In 1963 the Hunting H.126 research aircraft was built by the Hunting Aircraft company to investigate the direct use of a jet flap for propulsion, using a turbojet engine whose exhaust would be directed over the full span of both the flaps and ailerons.
+From the engine an additional bifurcated duct ran aft through either side of the fuselage, providing additional thrust.

+The Ball-Bartoe Jetwing was a US manned research aircraft flown in the 1970s to investigate blown wing and jet-flap technologies, featuring a turbofan and a slot along the wingspan through which air from the engine could be discharged.

+The ShinMaywa US-2 flying boat used blown flaps to improve short takeoff and landing (STOL) performance and subsequently entered production in 2003.

 FanWing began development of the crossflow fan as a combined lift and propulsion system in 1997 and over the next few years flew several models and research drones.
 Subsequent research in the US focused on the use of a crossflow fan inset into the wing upper trailing edge, as the primary driver for boundary layer control and jet flap propulsion.

 More recently, several unmanned aerial vehicle (UAV) projects have explored the potential of distributed propulsion to offer noise abatement, fuel efficiency and short-field performance.
-As of 2022 a manned X-plane, the X-57 Maxwell is under development at NASA and several prototypes of a light aircraft, the Lilium Jet, have flown in Germany.